-4.3.3 Pumps and Other Equipment Entering Waterways
+4.3.3 Equipment Entering Waterways

-At present, no pump sites are located within KHZs, but if a new pump site is required within a KHZ, then any equipment movement will be minimised.
 Equipment that comes into contact with stream systems will undergo decontamination procedures prior to their use and will stay in situ for as long as possible to reduce the risk of spreading potentially contaminated material.

-- Prior to entering the Project site, pumps, water lines and associated equipment will be cleaned as described in Section 4.4.2. - If the pump site lies within a KHZ, prior to moving equipment: - Pump hose fittings will be cleaned and washed with a stiff brush. - The pump and pipe fittings will be inspected by the Site Supervisor and if they are satisfied that it is soil free it will then be sprayed with 2% Sterigene, left to stand for at least 1 minute and then signed off for moving by the Site Supervisor. - Should the pipeline traverse a KHZ and come into contact with the soil within that zone then that section of pipe will be scrubbed with a stiff brush, washed and sprayed with 2% Sterigene and left to stand for at least 1 minute before moving it.
+- Prior to entering the Project site, pumps, water lines, river level and flow monitoring devices and associated equipment will be cleaned as described in Section 4.3.2. - If the pump site lies within a KHZ, prior to moving equipment: - o Pump hose fittings will be cleaned and washed with a stiff brush. - The pump and pipe fittings will be inspected by the Site Supervisor and if they are satisfied that it is soil free it will then be sprayed with 2% Sterigene, left to stand for at least 1 minute and then signed off for moving by the Site Supervisor. - Should the pipeline traverse a KHZ and come into contact with the soil within that zone then that section of pipe will be scrubbed with a stiff brush, washed and sprayed with 2% Sterigene and left to stand for at least 1 minute before moving it.
 Where possible, the pipe should be elevated to avoid contact with the ground.